LuckySava/Finally_Project_SVOE/README.md

 # SVOE Team

-If you want to orger web site we know how to calculate it! )
+If you want to order web site we know how to calculate it! )

 ## How to start
 - Clone latest version